Will the lockdown be extended beyond May 3: Here are some pointers

 New Delhi, Apr 27: Will the lockdown be extended after May 3?
 During the meeting with the Chief Ministers, Prime Minister Narendra Modi said that restrictions would continue in the hotspots or containment zones.

 States reporting high numbers are likely to see stricter lockdown norms in the hotspots.
-However restrictions would be eased in the green zones.
+However, restrictions would be eased in the green zones.
 Odisha Chief Minister Naveen Patnaik said that the lockdown should be extended until June 3.
 He was backed by two more states.

 States better acquainted with ground realities: PM Modi tells CMs

-However all the states were in favour of reviving the economic and easing restrictions so that economic activity could start.
+However, all the states were in favour of reviving the economy and easing restrictions so that economic activity could start.
 Sources tell OneIndia that the there would be many more relaxations granted.
 The Ministry of Home Affairs will come out with a list of the further restrictions to be eased.
 However, there would be no inter-state travel and this could well exceed until June 3.

 During the meeting, the Prime Minister underlined that the Lockdown has yielded positive results as the country has managed to save thousands of lives in the past one and a half months.